MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started/test-a-javaScript-client-side-web-application.md

 Follow the instructions in [samples/readme.md](https://github.com/microsoft/dev-proxy/blob/main/samples/readme.md) to configure the app.

-## 2. Start the proxy
+## 2. Start Dev Proxy

 Open a terminal, enter `devproxy` and press <kbd>Enter</kbd>.

 > [!NOTE]
-> If you are using macOS, you will also need to enable the `Secure Web Proxy (HTTPS)` proxy on your network device.
+> If you're using macOS, you will also need to enable the `Secure Web Proxy (HTTPS)` proxy on your network device.

 ## 3. Launch the sample app